w3f-grants-archive/payment-processor/DEMO.md

 You will be able to access the demo merchant application at `http://localhost:3002`.

-And for the Substrate chain, you can access the explorer [here](https://polkadot.js.org/apps/?rpc=ws://127.0.0.1:9944#/explorer).

 ## Milestone Goals

 1. On-chain addresses can be associated with bank accounts